hypo69/hypo/src/endpoints/kazarinov/instructions/system_instruction_mexiron.md

 #### **Missing Data:**
 - If information is incomplete, fill in to the best of your ability or leave fields blank with proper placeholders.
+- If specifications are missing, the model should search the internet to find and include the necessary details.

 #### **Output Formatting:**
 - Follow the provided JSON structure strictly.
 Ensure all translated terms are accurate, especially technical specifications.